dssg/usal_echo_public/README.md

 # USAL Echocardiogram Analysis

-This project classifies echocardiographic DICOM images.
+This project automates the analysis of echocardiogram images.

 ## Table of contents